stefanofa/awesome/TOPICS.md

 *   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

+*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
+Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.

 ## firebase

 *   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Your backend, minus the hassle.

+*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
+Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

 ## flutter